Gavriil Antonovich Katakazi: Death

 In the summer of 1866, on the way to the cottage in Tsarskoye Selo, due to the negligence of the coachman, Katakazi was thrown out of the carriage, as a result injuring his eye.
 This injury resulted in pain and inflammation of the eye.
-On April 1867, few weeks after the original injury, he died from cancer of the right eye.
+In April 1867, few weeks after the original injury, he died from cancer of the right eye.
 He was buried at the Lazarevskoe Cemetery of the Alexander Nevsky Lavra.

 Family life

-On August 1826, when he was 32 years old, he married Sofya Khristoforovna Komneno (1806-1882).
+In August 1826, when he was 32 years old, he married Sofya Khristoforovna Komneno (1806-1882).
 Komneno was the daughter of a Greek general Khristofor Komneno.
 In 1824, she graduated from Russia's first female educational institution, Smolniy Institute (founded in 1764).

-In her old age, she had admitted to her children that she was not in love with their father.
-She had married him and subsequently lived with him without loving him, until his career experienced a crash.
-During this time Katakazi was deeply miserable and anxious.
-At this time she realized how concerned he was about the welfare of his family,-that is her and their children.
-After this realization began to feel an exorbitant pity and affinity toward him.
-He consoling and support turned to appreciation and love.

 According to her grandchildren, Sofya Katakazi was an excellent musician and could sing very well.
 She was a cheerful person.
 Her tastes and her education were very much Russian.
 While living with her husband in Greece, her position in the Athenian society was almost on par with Queen Amelia.

 Their house was lavish and their hospitality was famous in Athens.

 The teacher of their children was the German poet and playwright Emanuel Geibel.
 The last years of her life were spent in Paris, where she died from the encephalitis,- inflammation of the brain.
 She was buried at Passy Cemetery.